unifyai/orchestra/docs/concepts/benchmarks.rst

 What metrics are measured?
 --------------------------

-Next to each endpoint you will see a set of metrics.
-These metrics refer to each one of the endpoints, and therefore, they focus on the infrastructure and the service instead of the model.
+Each provider endpoint is accompanied by a set of metrics that provide insights into the performance of the underlying infrastructure, independent of the model itself.

-- **Latency**: TODO
+- **Latency**: Average time taken to process a single data, calculated using a set of internal benchmarking dataset processed individually.
-- **Throughput**: TODO
+- **Throughput**: Measures the number of data processed per second.
+For instance, in Language Models (LLMs), it would be calculated as tokens per second.
-- **Cold start**: P90 and P70 TODO
+- **Cold start**: Time required for the endpoint to be ready to process requests after a period of inactivity.
 - **Price**: TODO.
 Pay per inference, this can very from model task to model task, for example, in LLMs, you will see the price per number of input tokens and output tokens.
 For image generation, the price per image will be shown.